Taxman issues new laws on MSCs

 Meanwhile, freelance tax advisor Nichola Ross Martin summed up the likely impact of the new rules in the long-term.

-"HMRC estimate that 90% of the workers who would be affected will go and work for normal employment agencies.
+"HMRC estimates that 90% of the workers who would be affected will go and work for normal employment agencies.

 "Their earnings will then be under PAYE and their travel rules the same as other agency workers," she said.

-"A significant number of workers will resort back to the use of personal service companies and it is not clear how HMRC propose to deal with the ensuing problems with the Intermediaries legislation."
+"A significant number of workers will resort back to the use of personal service companies and it is not clear how HMRC proposes to deal with the ensuing problems with the Intermediaries legislation."